uit-no/hpc-doc/guides/storage.rst

 accessible from both the login nodes and all the compute nodes.
 The default size of the home directory's for each user is 300 GB.
 If more space is needed for permanent storage users have to apply for it.
-Please contact the system administrators, :doc:`support-uit@notur.no <mailto:support-uit@notur.no>`, for more information about this.
+Please contact the system administrators, support-uit@notur.no, for more information about this.

 The home area is for "permanent" storage only, so please do not